muratk3n/thirdwave/en/README.md

 ---

-1 cld say 2008-16 admin was diverted too, bcz of ISIS.
+U cld say 2008-16 admin was also diverted, bcz of ISIS.

 ---

 US was "diverted" away from Info-Pacific [20 yrs ago](2019/11/americas-secret-war-friedman.md#china).
-I do not think the same situation will repeat itself this time.
+They are likely more intent engage this time around.

 ---